jamesrayman/Ero/docs/euclid.md

 Read and return an object from the stream called `stream`.

+> Change this so constructions are always functional

 ### `read()`

 Read and return an object from the default read stream.
 The default read stream is `"stdin"` unless set otherwise.